 The previous application form was limited to a maximum of four people, which allowed us Carpools featuring Red Hot Chili Peppers and One Direction 2.0.

-But behold, now we have comedian Billy Eichner able to hitch a ride with Metallica.
+But behold, now we have comedian Billy Eichner able to hitch a ride with Metallica (pictured).

-We're trying not to get our hopes up but this could technically pave the way for Little Mix giving Ozzy Osbourne a lift to the supermarket.
+We're trying not to get our hopes up but this could technically pave the way for Little Mix giving Ozzy Osbourne a lift to Sainsbury's.